boogieman9/AutoIrrigation/README.md

   -simple programs work but you cant change them yet

-~Upcoming implementation of HTML UI for changing time and program
+~Upcoming implementation of HTML+JS UI for changing time and program